 A study of untrained young men taking 4 g/day of leucine gained more strength than a placebo group after 12 weeks of training.
 The leucine group increased strength by an average of 31 percent more on all exercises compared to the placebo group.

 This study hasn’t been replicated with BCAA supplementation; however, protein supplementation has been found to lead to greater strength development in conjunction with strength training.

 A recent large-scale analysis of training studies showed that protein supplementation led to greater increases in leg press strength to the tune of an average of 13.5 kg.
 This review included a variety of protein sources, but all had a high content of BCAAs even though the actual proportions of amino acids varied.

-This evidence suggests a diet rich in amino acids from multiple sources including meat, eggs, protein powders, and BCAA supplements for maximizing strength results from training.
+This evidence suggests a diet rich in amino acids from multiple sources including meat, eggs, protein powders, and BCAA supplements is best for maximizing strength results from training.

 Take Away: Boosting Protein Intake Enhances Strength Gains from Training Because The BCAAs Improve Neuromuscular Adaptations.